Blooming Irises, The Last Reminder of a Village That Was

 LICI decided that they would gather up a group to walk the field during the iris bloom consisting of LICI’s supporters and some of the park staff that had become interested in the mystery of Louisiana irises growing in the middle of the battlefield, especially since it looked like the irises had been there for many years, if not decades.

 Photo: Friends of LICI and staff of the US Park Service find the first patch of blooming Louisiana irises on the trip out into the field on March 29th.
 They estimated that there were a total of a few thousand Louisiana irises if all of the iris patches were combined.

 On March 29th the group met in a small parking area on the paved road and started walking into the field.
 They quickly discovered that the irises were not the light blue I. giganticaerulea irises, but were lavender-purple, making them most likely the I. vinicolor iris.
 It’s what results from the first cross between the I. giganticaerulea and the I. fulva Louisiana irises.
 Every iris spread out over a long and narrow section of the field was the same-colored iris, with some slight variations in color found in just a few clumps.

 I. vinicolor irises in one of the irises patches on the Chalmette Battlefield.

 (Photo by Paul Christiansen)

 Then the group came across a few clumps of plants in bloom that made them all stop in their tracks.
 It was a non-native plant, originally from Africa, called the crinum lily.
 Seeds of the crinum lily are known to have been brought to the Americas by slaves.
-It’s been grown in the home gardens of some African Americans since then, passed down from one generation to another, as a reminder of their heritage.
+It’s been grown in the home gardens of some black families since then, passed down from one generation to another, as a reminder of their heritage.